chensxb97/Homework_4/README.txt

 The index dictionary is built by processing terms from the legal corpus, Intellex’s dataset.

-After case-folding all words to lowercase, stemming, and removing punctuations, terms are stored in both a set(to ensure no duplicates) and a list(to track term frequencies), and are saved in the dictionary, sorted by term in ascending order, with the following format: {term: [termID, docFrequency, charOffset, stringLength]}.
+After case-folding all words to lowercase, stemming, and removing punctuations, terms(unigams, bigrams and trigrams) are stored in both a set(to ensure no duplicates) and a list(to track term frequencies), and are saved in the dictionary, sorted by term in ascending order, with the following format: {term: [termID, docFrequency, charOffset, stringLength]}.
+To uniquely identify terms for each zone(title, content, date_posted and court), we append the name of the zone to the end of the term string.
+Thus, it is possible for the same term to have up to 4 unique keys in the index.
+Eg. term: happy -> keys: happy_title, happy_content, happy_date_posted, happy_court

-- term(string) refers to the processed and stemmed word
+- term(string) refers to the processed and stemmed term
-- termID(int) is a unique ID associated with each word after the words have all been sorted in ascending order
+- termID(int) is a unique ID associated with each term after the term have all been sorted in ascending order
 - docFrequency(int) is the number of unique documents each term exists in
 - charOffset(int) are character offset values which point to the start of the posting list in the postings file for that term.
 - stringLength(int) states the length of the posting list generated for that term.